-The Commission has developed a mission statement and strategic plan in connection with its new performance indicator on community outreach.
 The restructuring of the Commission's operations enables the Commission to focus on delivering services to the public, the stakeholders and the Attorney General.
 The elimination of an expensive operational infrastructure enables the Commission to utilise its resources more effectively for law reform and public education purposes.